-Team members must use social media in a way that does not violate any other Company policy or team member obligations.
-If an team member's social media usage would violate any of CJ Schwan's policies in another forum, it will also violate them in an online forum.
-Team members are prohibited from using social media to:
+Employees must use social media in a way that does not violate any other Company policy or employee obligations.
+If an employee's social media usage would violate any of Schwan's policies in another forum, it will also violate them in an online forum.

+Employees are prohibited from using social media to:

-- Violate CJ Schwan's confidentiality and proprietary right policies - Circumvent CJ Schwan's "Business Ethics Code of Conduct" - Circumvent policies prohibiting discrimination and harassment against current team members or applicants for employment - Negatively impact the genuine interests of the Company
+- Violate Schwan's confidentiality and proprietary right policies - Circumvent Schwan's "Business Ethics Code of Conduct" - Circumvent policies prohibiting discrimination and harassment against current employees or applicants for employment - Negatively impact the genuine interests of the Company

 Whenever you use social media - whether for work or for personal use that relates to the Company in some way - keep our Social Media Policy in mind.
 The Company has established a Social Media Policy to ensure clear standards are communicated.
 You can also request a copy of the guidelines from your manager or from a Human Resources representative.
 The Social Media Policy will help you when doing things like posting to a blog about the Company or updating your professional status.
+Social Media Policy